brimdata/zed/docs/language/search-syntax/README.md

 To match successfully when comparing values to the contents of named fields, the value must be comparable to the _data type_ of the field.

-For instance, the 'Zip' field in our schools data is of `string` type because several values are of the extended format that includes a hyphen and four additional digits and hence could not be represented in a numeric type.
+For instance, the "Zip" field in our schools data is of `string` type because several values are of the extended format that includes a hyphen and four additional digits and hence could not be represented in a numeric type.